-Senior Spotlight: Carlos Marinho de Quieres, Babson College
+Senior Spotlight: Carlos Marinho de Queiros, Babson College

 June 04, 2021

-When he was looking for a new school, budding entrepreneur Carlos Marinho de Quieres knew he found exactly what he was looking for when he visited Léman.
+When he was looking for a new school, budding entrepreneur Carlos Marinho de Queiros knew he found exactly what he was looking for when he visited Léman.

 Carlos dove right into the IB Diploma Programme as soon as he arrived at Léman, “I didn’t know anything about the IB before I arrived, and I was nervous about how I was going to accomplish everything, especially because I enrolled in 11th grade.
 The teachers here were so helpful.
 If you’re willing to put in the hard work, they will support you no matter what,” he said.

 These skills will help Carlos succeed when he enrolls at Babson College, rated the #1 undergraduate entrepreneurship program by U.S. News and World Report.
 He said, “I chose Babson because I have a lot of examples in my life of people who have been entrepreneurs and been able to be successful and help others and I knew I wanted to go to college to develop those skills.
 I didn’t see that in a lot of colleges until I discovered Babson, which is a college devoted to developing entrepreneurial skills.
 I wanted to get into a college that would give me that experience of living with other people who have the same mindset as I do and want to achieve similar things.”